NFIRS Release Information

 Fire departments are to submit their data on a Quarterly basis.
 Reports are due within every 90 day window after January 1st.
 Example: January-March reports should be sent in early April; April-June reports are due early July, July-September reports are due early October; etc. Fire departments should submit their files electronically directly into NFIRS Bulk Import Utility.

-For directions on how to create the upload file please use the attached document..
+For directions on how to create the upload file please use the attached document. .
+(If you do not have access to contact your Region CRR Manager)

-For directions on how to upload the file for NFIRS,.
+For directions on how to upload the file for NFIRS, How to upload the file.

 If you have any issues or questions please email [email protected] or (470) 725-5722.